The French Open

 Cameron Norrie

-Since 2013, Cameron Norrie has been representing his native country of Britain, and he is the current British No.1 tennis player.
+Since 2013, Cameron Norrie has been representing his nation Great Britain, and is the current British No.2 tennis player.
 Norrie spent majority of his childhood and junior career in New Zealand.
 Since becoming pro in 2017, Norrie has been on a steady ascent through the ATP rankings, reaching a career high of world No. 8 in 2022 and becoming the fourth male British player to enter the ATP Top 10.

 Throughout his career, Norrie has won seven ITF titles, one ATP doubles title, five ATP singles titles, and his Indian Wells Masters victory in 2021 is his greatest accomplishment to date.
 He has also established himself as a valuable member of Great Britain's Davis Cup team, having competed nine times for his home country.

 His assistance comes from the LTA Men's Elite Programme, which is designed to help the best British tennis players reach their big tournament goals.
-Norrie has accomplished two of ATP titles in Rio de Janeiro and Lyon on clay, and he has advanced to the third round in each of the last three years, and he will play in this year's French Open.
+Norrie has accomplished two of ATP titles in Rio de Janeiro and Lyon on clay.
+He has advanced to the third round in both tournament in the last three years, so he has good form for the clay at Roland-Garros.

 Dan Evans